RahulVC02/assignment1_rahulc_nokzendi/assignment1<q4>subjective_questions.md

 In each of the iterations, the code will pass all the columns present in the table to the information gain function.
 Thus, the information gain function is run a total of $O(M)$ times in each of the iterations.
 The complexity of this function is equal to the size of the input series since it has to just pass the series twice in order to find the information gain.
 Thus, each iteration of the code will have a time complexity of $O(NM)$.

-Hence the learning time complexity for the case of discrete inputs will be $O(min(D, N-1)(NM))$.
+Hence the learning time complexity for the case of discrete inputs will be $O(min(D, N-1) * (NM))$.

 The prediction time complexity for this case would depend on the depth of the tree.
 In the worst case, every one of the $M$ attributes would occur as a decision node in the path from root to leaf and so we would ask $M$ questions with the depth of the tree being equal to $M$.
-So, the prediction time complexity would be $O(M)$.
+So, the prediction time complexity would be $O(M)$ per input.
+If the input test size is $N'$, the total pediction time is $O(MN')$.

 <h3> Plots </h3>